vmihalko/ksh/src/cmd/INIT/README-mamake.md

 If the library file is found in the distribution, its time stamp is checked and the current target is marked as outdated if it is newer.

+The effect of `bind` is global, not scoped; it takes effect for all commands physically following it, regardless of `make`…`done` nesting level.

 There is also a mechanism to communicate library dependency information across Mamfiles and `mamake` invocations.
 If a file named *libraryname* in the current directory or an `${INSTALLROOT}/lib/lib/`*libraryname*`.req` file